JvanKatwijk/qt-dab/README.md

 quite a number of channels where no DAB signal is to be found.

-As in **dabChannel**, Qt-DAB has an extended mechanism to skip specified channels during a scan, a **skipTable**.
+As in **dabChannel**, Qt-DAB has an extended mechanism to skip specified channels during a scan, a so-called **skipTable**.
 The configuration widget contains a button to make the **skipTable** visible.
-The skipTable shows all channels in the selected band, each channel labeled with a field containing a "+" or a "-" sign.
+Such a skipTable shows all channels in the selected band, each channel labeled with a field containing a "+" or a "-" sign.
 Double clicking on the field will invert its setting.
 Obviously. such a skipTable will be maintained between program invocations.